tustin2121/James_Somerton_Transcripts/_videos/AlyJl0ddcPs.md

 title: The Gay Horror Manga You Should Be Reading[^hikaru]
 status: Script
 aka: !!seq
-  - "The Gay Horror Manga You should Be Reading - The Summer Hikaru Died #horrorstories #manga (Short)"
   - "Monsters will be Boys (Thumbnail)"
+  - "The Summer Hikaru Died #horrorstories #manga (Short)" # Prepend the title to this.
+It was too long for the UI
 topics: !!seq
   - "The Summer Hikaru Died"
 links: !!seq